Frojd/Frojd-Jewl/cli/README.md

 ## `jewl-cli clone COMPONENTNAME [NEWNAME]`

-Clone components from the Jewl component library to your local project
+Clone components from the Jewl Component Library to your local project

 ```
 USAGE
   $ jewl-cli clone [COMPONENTNAME] [NEWNAME]

 ARGUMENTS
-  COMPONENTNAME  (required) The name of the component in the Jewl component library
+  COMPONENTNAME  (required) The name of the component in the Jewl Component Library
   NEWNAME        The name of the newly created component.
 Defaults to COMPONENTNAME

 DESCRIPTION
-  Clone components from the Jewl component library to your local project
+  Clone components from the Jewl Component Library to your local project

 EXAMPLES
   $ jewl clone Header